GlassNet: a multitask deep neural network for predicting many glass properties: Summary and conclusion

 An advantage of the proposed model, compared to other models reported in the literature, is that it is not limited to a specific inorganic glass chemistry and can be used to predict properties of oxides, chalcogenides, halides, and other types of glasses.

 We show how the purely data-driven predictions of the proposed model can be used together with a physical model to predict the temperature dependence of viscosity.
-This approach was tested with about 135k viscosity data points and yielded better results than another general viscosity model (ViscNet \citeprocitem{19}{{[}19{]}}), but worse results than models designed for specific chemistries.
+This approach was tested with about 32k viscosity data points and yielded better results than another general viscosity model (ViscNet \citeprocitem{19}{{[}19{]}}) and comparable results to specialized models for silicate and aluminosilicate liquids.
 Additionally, useful insights for glass manufacturing and design were obtained from the trained model using SHAP analysis.

 The obtained model was named GlassNet and is free software, available to the community (together with the training data) in the Python module \texttt{GlassPy}.
 This free and open source suite for inorganic glass data and property prediction is expected to benefit the community, improve the reproducibility of data-driven publications, and accelerate the development of new and exciting glasses and glass-ceramics (e.g., by using GlassNet with inverse design tools such as GLAS \citeprocitem{20}{{[}20{]}}).
-In addition, the open nature of GlassNet allows the community to build on it to solve other property prediction problems using transfer learning \citeprocitem{34}{{[}34{]}}, \citeprocitem{49}{{[}49{]}}, \citeprocitem{50}{{[}50{]}}.
+In addition, the open nature of GlassNet allows the community to build on it to solve other property prediction problems using transfer learning \citeprocitem{35}{{[}35{]}}, \citeprocitem{54}{{[}54{]}}, \citeprocitem{55}{{[}55{]}}.